 You can use a whey or plant based vanilla protein powder for this recipe.
 I typically look for one with the least amount of processed ingredients and no artificial sweeteners.

 The key to making good tasting protein bars is using a protein powder that you actually ENJOY.
 Because if you don’t like the taste of the protein powder, you probably won’t like the taste of the bars.
+I’m a big fan of Good Protein Powder when making protein bars and other recipes calling for protein powder.

 This really is a personal preference.
 If you choose to omit it, the bars will be only lightly sweetened by the protein powder.
 This option is especially good if you’re looking to reduce the added sugars in your diet.
 Some individuals, however, may wish to have a sweeter bar so in that case, I would recommend adding the maple syrup.